Features to Assist People with a Vision Impairment

 The Reserve Bank has developed a credit-card sized device that uses the length differentials to help distinguish banknotes.
 This CashTest Device is provided by Blind Citizens Australia free to those in need, with all production costs being met by the Reserve Bank.
 The toll free number for Blind Citizens Australia is 1800 033 660.

 In September 2012 the Reserve Bank announced plans to upgrade the security of Australia's current banknote series.
 A similar consultative approach is being followed as part of this Next Generation Banknote program.
 In addition to consulting with representative groups, the Reserve Bank is consulting with overseas central banks on their experiences and is assessing the efficacy and durability of some new printed and embossed tactile markings.
-A final decision on whether any additional features to assist the vision impaired might be included on the new series has not yet been made.
-However, the Reserve Bank has made a commitment to provide the same features present on our current banknotes – their size, colour and the large numerals – and will continue to support the production of the CashTest Device.
+A final decision on whether any additional features to assist the vision impaired community might be included on the new series has not yet been made.
+However, the Reserve Bank has made a commitment to provide, as a minimum, the same features present on our current banknotes – their size, colour palette and the large numerals – and will continue to support the production of the CashTest Device.